 - Consider buying pre-owned toys.
-Save money by purchasing hardly-used, out of the packaging collectible toys from on-line resellers like Ebay and Amazon.
+Save money by purchasing hardly-used, out-of-the-packaging, collectible toys from on-line resellers like Ebay and Amazon.
 If there is a specific character your child wants, there is a chance you might be able to shop there and buy it outright.
 Will it cost more than getting lucky finding one at the store?
 Definitely.
-It could save money in the long run if the kids are obsessed over one specific item.
+But it could save money in the long run if the kids are obsessed over one specific item.
 That is, unless it’s the one-of-a-kind Gemma Stone Shopkin that was sold to benefit a charity for $21,500!

 - Shop online.
 Eliminate driving to the store and consider shopping online with an online toy retailer.
-It could save time by not needing to drive to a store or having to deal with any drama and indecision in the aisles.
+It could save time by avoiding the drive to a store and having to deal with any drama and indecision in the aisles.

 - Modify your own behavior.
 Realize the impact that your behavior has on their obsession.
 If you always bring them back a toy from Target during your trip, they will expect it.
 Set up rules and boundaries over how many trips you will make to the store per month, how much money you are willing to dedicate to their collection, or how they will earn the money to buy their toys.

 - Set a budget or an expectation.
-At $3 a bag, for 1 or 2 miniature toys, the funds will disappear quickly.
-Consider an incentive system.
-Reward kids for completing homework ahead of schedule, completing chores or for good behavior.
+At $3 a bag for 1 or 2 miniature toys, the funds will disappear quickly.
+Consider an incentive system: reward kids for completing homework ahead of schedule, doing chores, or for good behavior.
 Saving yourself from 10 household chores and only spending $5-$10 is much cheaper than hiring a house cleaning service!